lukrop/lkr_ammo/README.md

 is marked as a M80A1 cartridge and the new round is a Mk316 Mod 0 cartridge.
 The addon also makes the Mk18 and the Rahim compatible with the new magazines.

+### ATTENTION
+**The ballistic information for the 7.62x51 M80A1 and Mk316 Mod 0 cartridges are only estimated (no extensive research/calculations like the work of Spartan0536).** We'll have to wait until/if Sparan0536 releases any ballistic data.

 ### Classnames: